the-programmers-hangout/SuggestionBot/README.md

-# DiscordKt Starter
+# Suggestion Bot

-A template repo with a starter setup for DiscordKt bots.
+A bot to manage suggestions for a Discord Guild.